 This is probably one of the most common ingredients found in over-the-counter treatments.
 Not only is it used in skincare acne treatments, but this will be thrown into other beauty products as well, such as concealers and foundations so your beauty product can serve double-duty!

 Salicylic Acid amounts in these products will range from .5 to 5 percent, but as the percentage increases so does its tendency to cause skin irritations like mild stinging and redness.

 There are two different types of hydroxy acids used in non-prescription acne treatments: glycolic acid and lactic acid.

 These two acids work by helping to remove dead skin cells and reduce inflammation.
 Aside from being brutal enemies to the ever-dreaded, inevitable blemish they also encourage new cell growth, giving the user smoother skin; which can help improve the appearance of acne scars and give the impression of smaller pores.

 However you choose to treat your acne, don’t lose faith!
-The first thing you try may not be the best solution, but that doesn’t mean your doomed to live with the middle school label “pizza face,” it just means you haven’t found your answer yet.
+The first thing you try may not be the best solution, but that doesn’t mean you are doomed to live with acne, it just means you haven’t found your answer yet.

 There is a brighter day ahead where you don’t wake up to an unpleasant surprise in the mirror!